mattermost/docs/source/install/prod-docker.rst

        id <my_username>

-Replace `<my_username>` with the actual username to run the docker.
+Replace :code:`<my_username>` with the actual username to run the docker.
 The following setup assumes the result is uid=1000 and gid=1000.

 Setup by running: